Investigators narrow search for origin of Colorado wildfire

+The investigation into the fire's origin is focused on an area near Boulder where a passer-by captured video of a burning shed on the day the fire began, Pelle told a news briefing Monday.
+He said dozens of people have been interviewed thus far and that experts from the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the U.S. Forest Service were involved.
+Authorities say no downed power lines were found in the area.

-The Boulder County area known as Marshall Mesa is near the base of the Rocky Mountain foothills and overlooks the more heavily populated suburbs to the east that were devastated by the fast-moving fire, which was whipped up by furious winds blowing from the foothills to the west.
+Known as Marshall Mesa, the area in unincorporated Boulder County is near the base of the Rocky Mountain foothills and overlooks the more heavily populated suburbs to the east that were devastated by the fast-moving fire.
 The area is surrounded by tinder-dry public open space and private grasslands.

+A sheriff’s official who spoke on condition of anonymity confirmed that several properties were under investigation, including one in the Marshall Mesa area, about 2 miles (3.2 kilometers) west of the hard-hit town of Superior.
+A National Guard Humvee blocked access to the neighborhood on Monday.

 Over the weekend, authorities executed a search warrant, but the sheriff declined to elaborate and did not comment on whether he thought the fire was arson.

-The couple have to find a rental property and clothes in the short-term, and their insurance company told them Sunday it would take at least two years to rebuild their home.

-“We know how fortunate we are,” Rex Hickman said.
-“We have each other.
-We have great friends, wonderful family.
-So many people have got to be suffering much more than we are, and we feel for them.”
+Louisville Police Chief Dave Hayes said authorities used cadaver dogs to re-check destroyed properties as a precaution.
+He said no one was reported missing in the heavily damaged city, but that “doesn’t mean we won’t find something.”
+Hayes told reporters after the briefing that he lost his own home and was wearing a change of clothes he asked someone to buy for him.

-While homes that burned to the foundations were still smoldering in some places, the blaze was no longer considered an immediate threat — especially with frigid temperatures and a blanket of snow that fell Saturday.
+While homes that burned to the foundations were still smoldering in some places, the blaze was no longer considered a threat, especially after a blanket of snow and frigid temperatures tampered flames Saturday.

 Most of the 991 buildings destroyed by the fire were homes.
 But the blaze also burned through eight businesses at a shopping center in Louisville, including a nail salon and a Subway restaurant.
 In neighboring Superior, 12 businesses were damaged, including a Target, a Chuck E. Cheese pizzeria, a Tesla car dealership, a hotel and the town hall.